D-Marc1/far-fetch/README.md

 }
 ```

-Notice how it's completely predictable and doesn't require you to throw an
+Notice how each request is completely predictable in `FarFetch` and doesn't
-exception if it's not a `200` status code.
-Notice how it's not much different
+require you to throw an exception if it's not a `200` status code.
+Sure, using
-than any other request with FarFetch.
-Sure, it's not horrible anymore in regular
+the native javascript `Fetch API` isn't horrible anymore in regular Javascript,
-Javascript, thanks to features like `URLSearchParams` and `Object.entries`, but
+thanks to features like `URLSearchParams` and `Object.entries`, but it's so much
-it's so much easier to not have to think much when you program. `FarFetch`'s
+easier to not have to think much when you program. `FarFetch`'s consistent API
-consistent API makes it a breeze to make any sort of request.
+makes it a breeze to make any sort of request.

 ## Uploading Files